qctrl/.github/profile/README.md

 ## Join us

-At Q-CTRL, you’ll do meaningful work that drives real impact.
-You’ll help solve the hardest challenges in quantum technology and apply it to tackle the hardest problems across computing, navigation, and defense.
+At Q-CTRL, you will do meaningful work that drives real impact.
+You will help solve the hardest challenges in quantum technology and apply it to tackle the hardest problems across computing, navigation, and defense.
 We’re building a global team committed to making quantum technology truly useful.
 With offices in Sydney, Los Angeles, San Francisco, Oxford, and Berlin, your contributions will help shape a technology that defines the century.